instacart/makara/README.md

     sticky: true

     # list your connections with the override values (they're merged into the top-level config)
-    # be sure to provide the role if master, role is assumed to be a slave if not provided
+    # be sure to provide the role if master, role is assumed to be a replica if not provided
     connections:
       - role: master
         host: master.sql.host
-      - role: slave
+      - role: replica
-        host: slave1.sql.host
+        host: replica1.sql.host
-      - role: slave
+      - role: replica
-        host: slave2.sql.host
+        host: replica2.sql.host
 ```

 Let's break this down a little bit.
 At the top level of your config you have the standard `adapter` choice.
 Currently the available adapters are listed in [lib/active_record/connection_adapters/](lib/active_record/connection_adapters/).
 They are in the form of `#{db_type}_makara` where db_type is mysql, postgresql, etc.